 The Maryland Intellectual Property Student Association (MIPSA) encourages student interest in the intellectual property program and collaborates with faculty members and deans to help further the program's goals.
 Among its activities, MIPSA coordinates career events, sponsors lectures on current issues, and hosts social functions to help develop relations between current students and alumni.
 Objectives include developing, coordinating, and implementing events, developing employer contacts in the community that are related to intellectual property, and creating opportunities for students to learn about intellectual property practice.

-MIPSA is open to all interested students and hosts speakers, social events, and networking opportunities in conjunction with the lecture series Fortnightly IP.
-Recent topics include ITC litigation, fair use, pharmaceutical patenting, branding, and copyright in the history of art.
+MIPSA is open to all interested students and hosts speakers, social events, and networking opportunities.
+Topics have included ITC litigation, fair use, pharmaceutical patenting, branding, and copyright in the history of art.

 * Not an exhaustive list—just some ideas.

 The Intellectual Property Law Program at the University of Maryland Francis King Carey School of Law encourages students to explore theory and practice through a comprehensive academic and clinical curriculum.
 Our faculty possesses wide and extensive expertise in important areas of the law ranging from biomedical devices, copyright in the recording industry, and software contracting to policy issues such as gene patenting, counterfeiting, and patent reform.
 Students gain familiarity with the economic, scientific, ethical, and social dimensions of these issues.

 Students can pursue a concentration in the curriculum by completing three (3) courses in any of the recognized subjects taught by our IP faculty.
 See the Intellectual Property Curriculum Page.
 A concentration can serve to demonstrate commitment to this specialized legal area.